-Hannah Kennedy, PhD & Kate Scarborough, PhD Audience: Preschool/Classroom
+Hannah Kennedy, PhD & Kate Scarborough, PhD Audience: PRE-K All levels Schooner

 In this session, the presenters will share instructional activities and strategies that incorporate developmentally appropriate practices that target all developmental domains.
 The presenters will share research that supports meeting the needs of the whole child through inclusive classroom practices and differentiation.
 This session will also include tangible resources, strategies, and activities that creatively target all developmental domains while balancing the unique needs of the diverse learners in the class.